mdasyg/smartthermostat/README.md

 1. Set your developments' machines ips in the web-console configuration on the secrets as an array of strings. `e.g ['192.168.1.2', '192.168.1.3']`

+# Web server setup

+1. In order to serve a rails app through apache or nginx you must set:

++ `home-automation-server/public` as document root
++ the environment to run on with `RailsEnv ...` directive

 # Notes

 + In production machines run `rake assets:precompile` in order to precompile assets and work properly